 It’s sensible business practice to get three quotes when buying important goods and services.
-Insurance should be no different.
-But when was the last time your insurance broker gave you quotes from three different insurers?
+Busines insurance should be no different.
+But when was the last time your business insurance broker gave you quotes from three different insurers?
 Why don't they?

 Most insurance brokers have a preferred insurer arrangement in place for small business insurance.
 It means they will place almost all of their small business insurance with that preferred insurer in return for higher commission.

-Getting quotes for business insurance, public liability, product liability, statutory liability and employers liability insurance from additional insurers will threaten the volume of business they can place with their preferred insurer and will require additional effort, eating into their income and profit margin.
+Getting quotes for business insurance, public liability, product liability, statutory liability and employers liability insurance from additional insurers will threaten the volume of insurance business they can place with their preferred insurer and will require additional effort, eating into their income and profit margin.
 That's not in the best interests of your business insurance broker.

 Why Is My Broker Not Giving insurance Advice?

-Small business owners who use an insurance broker say they do so in order to receive insurance advice about managing risk and finding the right small business insurance product for them.
-Brokers say that small business owners should engage them in order to get advice about risk and insurance.
+Small business owners who use an insurance broker say they engage a business insurance broker in order to receive insurance advice about managing risk and finding the right small business insurance product for them.
+Insurance brokers say that small business owners should engage them in order to get advice about risk and insurance.
 The reality is that few small business owners receive advice.
 Why?

 When reviewing or choosing an insurance broker, ask if they have a preferred insurer arrangement in place.
 If they have, you may be better off getting your own quotes and buying your own insurance.